 Fetal adenocarcinoma of the lung

-Fetal adenocarcinoma of the lung (FLAC) is a rare form of adenocarcinoma of lung (falls under invasive category).
+Fetal adenocarcinoma of the lung (FLAC) is a rare form of invasive adenocarcinoma of the lung.

-Some reports suggest its occurrence at ~0.1%-0.5% of all pulmonary neoplasms 1.
-Despite its "fetal" tissue morphology it typically presents in middle aged to elderly patients (60 to 70 year olds 2)
+Some reports suggest its occurrence at ~0.1-0.5% of all pulmonary neoplasms 1.
+Despite its "fetal" tissue morphology it typically presents in middle-aged to elderly patients (60 to 70 years old 2).

 It is an adenocarcinoma resembling developing fetal lung in its pseudoglandular stage (i.e. that seen at 8-16 weeks of gestation).
 It is considered different from a pulmonary blastoma due to a lack of a mesenchymal component

 Fetal adenocarcinoma of the lung can be divided into two forms according to severity.